zoometh/itineris/README.md

   + A resume of [isostandards]([https://github.com/zoometh/itineris/blob/main/data/isos_resume.tsv]) used in Itineris ANR

-If you are a partner of the Itineris ANR project, see [how to contribute](https://github.com/zoometh/itineris/blob/master/dmp/CONTRIBUTING.md) to the preparation of the DMP
+If you are a member of the Itineris ANR project, see [how to contribute](https://github.com/zoometh/itineris/blob/master/dmp/CONTRIBUTING.md) to the preparation of the DMP